Ent Schema

 Every edge has two "ends", each being an Ent.
 Those Ents can be stored in the same or in 2 different tables.
 Edges can represent symmetrical relationships.
 The "friends with" edge is an example.
 If user C is friends with user D, then user D is friends with user C. Symmetrical edge only make sense if both ends of the edge point to Ents in the same table.
 Edges which are not symmetrical have two names, one for each direction.
 For the user liking a post example, one direction can be called "likedPosts" (from users to posts), the other "likers" (from posts to users).

 Edges can also declare how many Ents can be connected through the same edge.
 For each end, there can be 0, 1 or many Ents connected to the same Ent on the other side of the edge.
 For example, a user (represented by an Ent) has a profile (represented by an Ent).
 In this case we call this a 1:1 edge.
 If we ask "how many profiles does a user X have?" the answer is always 1.
-Similarly there can be 1:many edges, such as user to authored messages, when each message has only a single author; and many:many edges, such as messages to tags, where each message can have many tags, and each tag can be attached to many messages.
+Similarly there can be 1:many edges, such as a user with the messages they authored, when each message has only a single author; and many:many edges, such as messages to tags, where each message can have many tags, and each tag can be attached to many messages.

 Now that you understand all the properties of edges, here's how you can declare them: Edges are always declared on the ents that constitute its ends.
 Let's take the example of users authoring messages: